 Traditionally, judges were hesitant to provide awards for stress injury arising from tortious conduct or breach of contract, especially where medical evidence in the form of a psychological diagnosis was lacking.
-This hestitation further upset litigants already upset by the issues that brought the litigation about.
-Litigants who were wronged often feel twice shorted - first by the wrongful conduct that caused the litigation and then by the justice system for failing to appreciate and acknowledge (and compensate) the stress injury resulting from the wrongful conduct.
+The hesitation to remedy the emotional experience of victims of wrongdoing often further upset litigants who were already emotionally troubled by the events that brought the legal case about.
+Essentially, the litigants felt victimized twice - once by the initial wrongdoing and then again by a justice system that gave little attention or concern to the emotional experience of victims of wrongdoing.

 The Law, tort